 Not everyone who has an eating disorder will experience all the signs and symptoms.
 Also, if you are experiencing some of these signs and symptoms this does not necessarily mean that you have an eating disorder, but it is important to get help and advice.

 It is common for people with eating difficulties to not see that there is a real problem.
 You may not understand why others are concerned or you might disagree that there is a problem altogether.
 This may make you feel angry and frustrated.

-Try to be honest about how you are feeling with those around you.
-The quicker you can get help for your difficulties, the better the outcome.
+Calmly support them to open up about how they are feeling and what they are struggling with.
+The quicker they can get help for your difficulties, the better the outcome.

 Take things one day at a time, each meal at a time.
-If you have a difficult meal or snack, start the next one afresh.
+If they have a difficult meal or snack, start the next one afresh.

-Find things that will motivate you to maintain a healthy eating pattern when things are hard.
-Things like going out with friends, doing sports and activities and achieving goals that you have set yourself.
+Find things that will motivate them to maintain healthy eating when things are hard; such as being able to go out with friends, do sports and activities and achieve goals that they have set.